raghunandanr487-collab/RTLTOGDSCOMEON-/assest/week2/BabySoC Fundamentals & Functional Modellin.md

-# BabySoC Fundamentals & Functional Modelling
+# ⭐BabySoC Fundamentals & Functional Modelling

 ### what is babysoc?